Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Support 3.9 Comfortable, but less midsection resistance for heavier sleepers
+Support 3.9 Comfortable, but less midsection resistance.

-Edge Support 3.6 Noticeable compression when sitting near the edge
+Edge Support 3.6 Noticeable compression when seated.

 Nectar Premier Hybrid